Buying medicines over the internet

 Many websites selling medicines online originate from outside the UK and are not regulated by UK authorities.
 Buying prescription-only medicines from unauthorised sources significantly increases the risk of getting substandard or fake medicines.

-If you get medicines without consulting an appropriate healthcare professional, you risk being supplied with medicines that isn't safe or is unsuitable for you to take.
+If you get medicines without consulting a suitable healthcare professional, you risk being supplied with medicines that isn't safe or is unsuitable for you to take.

 Medicines bought online may not meet UK regulatory and quality standards.